Anna Sidorova: Personal life

 She was a figure skater until age 13, when a leg injury forced her to give up the sport.
 At that point, she took up curling.
 Sidorova was a student in 2016.
+She attended Lesgaft National State University of Physical Education, Sport and Health.

 Grand Slam record

 Sidorova's Russian rink had a fairly successful Grand Slam season in 2012–13, making it as far as the semi-finals at the 2012 Colonial Square Ladies Classic.
 She made it to her first Grand Slam finals at the 2015 Players' Championship, losing to Eve Muirhead.